 This is a festival of international recognition where the best of horror films are projected.
 If you like this kind of cinema I recommend you to go to see a film, you will love it without any doubt!

 And if you want more, I have good news for you: among the guided tours of London you will find several related to Jack the Ripper or the urban legends of this city; another occasion to feel the terror in every pore of your body.

 The South West Four Festival, also called SW4, is a music festival that takes place in Clapham Commons and lasts a whole weekend in the middle of August.
 It is considered by the famous DJ Carl Cox as the "crowning glory" of the London pub calendar.
-If an expert says so, it is surely a jewel for the most music lovers.
+If an expert says so, it is surely a jewel for the most musiqueros.

-- There is a platform and restrooms for people with disabilities.
+- There is a wheelchair platform and restrooms for disabled people on the site.

 - There is a medical tent for emergencies.

 - How to get there: Clapham Common subway station, on the north line (Zone 2).